csae-coders-corner/Dynamic-Web-Scraping-Using-RSelenium/README.md

 RSelenium works by operating a version of an internet browser that R can directly interact with.
-One of the easiest ways to create this virtual browser is through installing [Docker](https://www.docker.com).
-Docker creates a virtual browser for Rselenium, and by extension us, to directly send commands to the browser.
+One of the easiest ways to create this virtual browser is by installing [Docker](https://www.docker.com).
+Docker creates a virtual browser for RSelenium, allowing it to directly send commands to the browser.
 It also allows for our code to be reproducible and run bug-free, as we can specify exactly which browser version our code should run on.

-After installing docker, using the command prompt to begin running the browser -
+After installing docker, use the command prompt to begin running the browser -

 ```
 docker run -d -p 4445:4444 selenium/standalone-firefox:2.53.0